pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 Comentários:

-Item.
 01. No texto, o verbo que preenche corretamente a lacuna é

 (A) don't.